Mileena28/Mileena28.github.io/astrology-content/tarot/minor-arcana.md

-# The Hedge Witch Cards: Complete Minor Arcana
+# The Blood and Bone Cards: Minor Arcana
 *The Living Truths - All 56 Cards of Daily Wisdom*

 ## Introduction to the Minor Arcana